Before you receive any funding for your higher education course at university or college you’ll need to meet certain eligibility criteria.

 Your university or college

 Private universities and colleges can set their own tuition fee level and there is no restriction on the amount they can charge.
-A course at a private university or college needs to have been specifically designated by the Welsh Government in order to attract student support.
-You can apply to Student Finance Wales for a Tuition Fee Loan to help pay for some of the fees, but you won’t be eligible for a Fee Grant.
+A course at a private university or college needs to have been specifically designated by the Welsh Government for you to be able to get student finance.

 To qualify for a Maintenance Loan you need to be aged under 60 on the first day of the first academic year of your course.